stclib/STC/README.md

 Val (mapped value type - for maps):
 - These are analogues to the Key parameters, i.e. `i_valdrop`, `i_valclone`, `i_valraw`, etc.

+### Meta template parameters
 The following meta-template parameters can be specified instead of ***i_key***, ***i_val***, and ***i_keyraw***.
 These parameters make types into "classes" in the sense that they bind associated function names to the primary template parameters described above.
-This reduces boiler-plate code, clutter, and simplifies the management of non-trivial container elements.
+This reduces boiler-plate code and simplifies the management of non-trivial container elements.
 Note that many basic template parameters will defined when defining the following parameters, but the user may override them when needed.
 E.g. defining the template parameters directly as function macros instead of referring to C function names.
-- Key parameters:
+- Key meta parameters:
     - `i_rawclass` *RawType* - Defines ***i_keyraw*** and binds *RawType_cmp()*, *RawType_eq()*, *RawType_hash()*
       to ***i_cmp***, ***i_eq***, and ***i_hash***.
         - If neither ***i_key*** nor ***i_keyclass*** are defined, ***i_key*** is defined as *RawType*.